cap-js-community/feature-toggle-library/docs/usage/index.md

 {: .warn }
-Be aware that using the singleton instance and changing the app name will invalidate the Redis state and set back all toggles to their fallback.
+Be aware that using the singleton instance and changing the app name will invalidate the Redis state and set back all toggles to their fallback values.

 ## Configuration